MeenakshiiArumugam/CODSOFT/README.md

 # CODSOFT
-These are the projects that I've done for my UI/UX internship at CodSoft from 20 May 2024 to 20 April 2024.
+These are the projects that I've done for my UI/UX internship at CodSoft from 20 May 2024 to 20 June 2024.

 # TASK 1 - Signup/Login Page Prototype